nicoripkip/TINLABEmbedded/README.md

 ## About

-This repo contains all the files for the project for TINLAB Embedded Systems at the Rotterdam University of Applied Sciences.
+This repo contains all the files for the project for the course TINLAB Embedded Systems at the Rotterdam University of Applied Sciences.
+This course teaches students to build their own embedded system and to document it.

+The Project I and my team has done is to track visible celestial objects in the sky

+To learn about the functionality of the telescope, go read the <a href="#">Functional Specification</a> here.

+## Hardware

+To see which hardware is used in the project and how it is configured, look at the <a href="https://github.com/nicoripkip/TINLABEmbedded/blob/master/Docs/Hardware.md">Hardware Specification</a> here.

 ## Dependencies